kemitchell/irs-form-1023/schedule-c.md

 #### e

 Do you provide services on a sliding fee schedule depending on financial ability to pay?
-If “Yes,” submit your sliding fee schedule.
+If "Yes," submit your sliding fee schedule.

 - [ ] Yes